showmeyourlens/VibeTravel/.ai/prd.md

 - ID: US-010
 - Title: Provide Plan Feedback
-- Description: As a user, I want to give simple feedback on the quality of the generated plan.
+- Description: As a logged-in user, I want to give simple feedback on the quality of the generated plan.
 - Acceptance Criteria:
   - 1. A question "Was this plan helpful?" is displayed with "Yes" and "No" buttons.
   - 2. A user can click either "Yes" or "No" once per generated plan.